Mold and UV Lights in HVAC: Do They Work?

 • You or a family member is experiencing allergic or respiratory symptoms indoors.

-🚫 Limitations of UV and IR Lights
+Limitations of UV Lights

 • UV-C lights are only effective where the light can directly reach.
 Shadowed corners or obstructed areas may still harbor mold.